• Home

 Related > 7 Critical Mountain Driving Tips For Truck Drivers

 If you see a corner when you’re climbing, be aware of your speed as you approach the corner.
-Do not approach a corner with excess speed.

 Another good practice when going up a grade, is not to follow the tracks of other trucks up the hill.
-Chances are, the other trucks will have polished up the road as they travelled over the hill.
-You’re much better off to cut your own trail for the best traction.

 Related >10 of Our Best Tried + True Safety Tips EVERY Trucker Should Know

-1. Keep a little to the right shoulder.
+Keep a Little to the Right Shoulder.

 I like to move just a wee bit toward the right hand shoulder of the road.